ACTIVE MEMBERSHIP MAINTENANCE FEE

 (4) Conway started charging members for meetings and cards.
 When we all signed up to be a part of the group controlled and administered by Lola Scholl, did we not pay a processing fee?
 In fact many of the current complaints and difficulties we face as a group can be tied back to the revenue created by Lola for application fees.
-In regards to our office, we’ve actually lowered the processing fee from $ 70 to $ 50 and lower if you have multiple applications at one time.
+In regards to our office, we’ve actually lowered the processing fee from $50.
 As far as charging for our members to attend meetings, the nominal fee of $ 5.00 helps in offsetting the expense of going to cities closer to the vast numbers of our members.
 Isn’t it logical for a person living in Tulsa to pay a $ 5.00 fee to attend a meeting in their city, rather than drive 4 hours for a meeting in Conway, Arkansas?
 Again it just makes common sense.
 In addition, our office currently operates on the contributions and application fees of our members.
 We strive to be the best steward with the funds our members have entrusted to us.

 (5) In regards to the files.
 The court order submitted by the judge said nothing about Mena having access to the files.
 It did state if you wanted your file returned to you, you could contact the office and request it.
 It further stated our office could charge a fee for the return of the requested file.
 That policy still exists and the fee established is $ 25.00